 - An Independent Study must culminate in a thesis or performance.

-- The student and the adviser for the Independent Study should agree in advance whether the project will extend over one or two semesters, for one-half, one or two course credits.
+- The student and the adviser for the Independent Study should agree in advance whether the project will extend over one or two modules and/or semesters, for one-half, one or two course credits.

 - The deadline to register for an Independent Study is the end of the first week of the semester in which the Independent Study is undertaken.

 - To register for an Independent Study, a student completes the “Application for Independent Study” form and returns it to the Registrar’s Office.